DontBaguMe/IoGR/README.md

 ### Features
 #### Item Shuffle
 The items in the game will be shuffled across the game.
-If the randomizer is created with "Completable" logic, every item will be accessible; if it is "Beatable", certain items not required to fulfill the game's objectives may be inaccessible.
+If the randomizer is created with "Completable" logic, every item location will be accessible; if it is "Beatable", certain items not required to fulfill the game's objectives may be inaccessible.
 #### Ability Shuffle
 The special attacks are shuffled throughout the Dark Spaces in the game.
 Dark Spaces in peaceful locations can only contain Will abilities, whereas Dark Spaces in battle areas can contain either Will or Freedan abilities.
-Some Dark Spaces are reserved for form changes and will never contain abilities -- such as the Dark Space in the Underground Tunnel, for example.
+In "Completable" mode, some Dark Spaces are reserved for form changes and will never contain abilities -- such as the Dark Space in the Underground Tunnel, for example.
 #### Overworld Movement
 The world is broken up into continents.
 The locations in a continent are all accessible to one another through the world map screen.
 The following locations are accessible to one another via the overworld:
 - South-West Continent (South Cape, Edward's Castle, Itory Village, Moon Tribe Camp, Inca Ruins)